Complete Guide to Self-Billing Invoices: Definition, Rules & Benefits

 This invoice type can be used by any business, but there are certain conditions to be met for this process to take place.

-The following are the conditions for the viability of a self-billing agreement.
+The following conditions must be met for a valid self-billing arrangement:

 • The customer and the supplier would have agreed that the buyer creates the invoice.